• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 You can use heuristic evaluation at the different stages of your design process:

 • Early stages of your design: there is no need to wait till your website is built.
-You can perform a heuristic evaluation early on the design process to identify possible problems and find solutions for a better user experience.
+You can perform a heuristic evaluation early on in the design process to identify possible problems and find solutions for a better user experience.

-• Before user testing: if you intend to conduct a user testing, launching a heuristic evaluation before the user testing will help you focus more on the valuable and important elements to test.
-This will save you from wasting your resources in identifying minor issues and the issues that can be picked up automatically without effort.
+• Before user testing: if you intend to conduct user testing, launching a heuristic evaluation before the user testing will help you focus more on the valuable and important elements to test.
+This will save you from wasting your resources in identifying minor issues and issues that can be picked up automatically without effort.

 • Along with other tests: you can also use this methodology along with other tests for more details and in-depth analysis of your website.